Onit Documentation

 Test Your Looped Action

-Run your looped Action to make sure that each Action is run for each iteration of the loop.
-To make sure every Action is being run, you can look in the Debugger/Logger.
-Check to make sure your App is not running slowly, this could be a sign of a loop running until the max loops limit.
+You can just run your looped Action to make sure that each Action is run for each iteration of the loop.
+You can look in the Debugger/Logger to ensure every Action is being run.
+Ensure your App is not running slowly; this could be a sign of a loop running until the max loop limit is reached.

 Previous Article Collecting Form Submissions from Anonymous Users